benmandrew/benmandrew.github.io/_posts/2018-04-21-writing-a-bezier-curve-plotter.markdown

 <div class="img-caption">
 <img src="{{ site.s3_path }}/bezier/quadratic.gif" class="img-fluid" style="width: 40%">
-  <p>Quadratic bezier curve (2nd order)</p>
+  <p>Quadratic bézier curve (2nd order)</p>
 </div>

 ---

 When we hit a layer with only 1 point however, we have to stop.
 While this lone point may seem like a bit of a party pooper, it is actually the one thing we were trying to find in the first place.

-As the curve moves through the **[0, 1]** interval, the path of this point is what actually shows us the bezier curve, and so I call it the ‘drawing’ point.
+As the curve moves through the **[0, 1]** interval, the path of this point is what actually shows us the bézier curve, and so I call it the ‘drawing’ point.

 At each of our discrete time-steps, the positions of the points are calculated from the top 'construction' layer downwards, as each layer is dependent on the layer above.
 The position of the drawing point, once calculated for that time-step, is added to a list containing all of the previous positions of the drawing point at their respective time-steps.
-Once **t = 1**, and all of the child points have fully moved from one parent to the next, all of the points in the list of previous drawing point positions can be connected up, one to the next to form an approximation of the bezier curve.
+Once **t = 1**, and all of the child points have fully moved from one parent to the next, all of the points in the list of previous drawing point positions can be connected up, one to the next to form an approximation of the bézier curve.

 ---